 Dad was not given to long verbose highly detailed instructions and this is my only defense for what happened next.
 He told me in the shortest terms possible, to, “Make sure the parking brake is set and step down on the clutch.
 Now, you can start the engine.”

 I carefully did exactly as he instructed.
-The engine kicked over and as it did, he quickly added, “let go of of the key.”
+The engine kicked over and as it did, he quickly added, “let go of the key.”
 This left me holding the steering wheel of a nicely purring truck with my foot holding the clutch down.
-This was so cool and my heart was pounding with the expectation that any moment – I’d be driving – YES ! ! !
+This was so cool, and my heart was pounding with the expectation that any moment – I’ll be driving – YES ! ! !

 “Okay,” he said.
 Dying to get started, I was hanging on his every word because I did not want to miss anything that would slow the process of getting to the driving part.
 “Give it a little gas then take your foot off the clutch and . . .”

-We must have bounced back and forth for close to 20 full cycles of back and forth before I got the broken instructions from dad how to stop the raging truck from jolting back and forth.
+We must have bounced back and forth for close to 20 full cycles before I got the broken instructions from dad how to stop the raging truck from jolting.
 When I pressed the clutch back down, the truck immediately stopped trying to kill us.
 The quiet morning returned.
-I took my foot off of the gas pedal and the now-quiescent engine dropped back to it’s gentle purring.
+I took my foot off of the gas pedal and the now-quiescent engine dropped back to its gentle purring.

 Holy Smokes!
 Where did that all come from and what just happened?
 Dad settled back into his seat and leaned his head back for a rare moment of thanking God he was still alive.

 I took the safe moment of time to make sure my bladder had not let go during the attack (lucky me. . . ) and then worried that my driving lesson was over, postponed to sometime after my 30th birthday.
 Ugh . .